daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \medskip

-Formally (for 2 goods), the set of pairs of ${X,Y}$ such that $U(X,Y)=c$ for some constant $c$

-Adv, math: Recall the "level sets" from the maths revision material.
+Formally (for 2 goods), the set of pairs of ${X,Y}$ such that $U(X,Y)=c$ for some constant $c$^[Recall the "level sets" from the maths revision material.]

 \includegraphics[height=2in]{picsfigs/indifcurves_util_together.jpg}

-Credit: www2.econ.iastate.edu
+Consider the above diagram ^[Credit: www2.econ.iastate.edu] .
+Think of this as a map with a projection above it.

+- How far East you go on this map determines how much of the x good is consumed

+- How far North you go determines how much of the Y good is consumed.

+- How high is the projected image...
+Determines how much utility is obtained from this combination of goods X and Y.^[Hmm...
+If we think of this as a traveler who loves 'getting high', and  'consumes' by driving East or North, and his utility is his altitude, maybe that helps.]

 \includegraphics[height=2in]{picsfigs/indif_utility_2_400.jpg}

-Credit: Frank's Economics on the web (MIT)
+The above diagram also includes color to depict the utility level, like a 'heat map'.^[This diagram is from a very useful resource from MIT, [Frank's Economics on the web](http://web.mit.edu/11.203/www/econ/), an interactive tutorial that is  worth checking this out to help you understand these concepts and more.]

 [comment]: <> (2024BB)

-*Further revision of this basic content at Khan Academy*
+*You can find further revision of this basic content at Khan Academy*

+<!—-

+todo: add link to Khan

+-->

 [comment]: <> (2024EE)